 As for DSL internet, it’s cheap, but it’s much slower than cable internet.
 Enter your zip code below to see internet providers in your neighborhood.

-2. Choosing an internet plan
+2. Choosing the best senior internet plans

 Now that you know internet providers in your area, your next step is to find an internet plan that fits your budget and needs.